Valkje/usermodels2122/docs/index.md

 | Unaided                          | Aided                            | List 1                          | List 2                          |
 | Unaided                          | Aided                            | List 2                          | List 1                          |

-## Levels of Automation

-In order to successfully drive a car, two distinct types of control need to be performed.
-The first type, called lateral control, concerns itself with the sideways motion of the vehicle, and thus with how well a car can keep in its designated lane, or switch lanes when necessary.
-A driver performs lateral control by turning the steering wheel to influence the direction of the car.
-The second type, called longitudinal control, concerns itself with the velocity of the vehicle and thus also with the distance to other vehicles, either in front or behind.
-A driver performs longitudinal control by pressing their foot on the gas or brake pedal to influence the speed of the vehicle.

-These distinct types of control allow for various levels of automation.
-The lowest level of automation is when the driver is responsible for both types of control and is thus in full control of the vehicle (from now on referred to as no—automation).
-When the vehicle, or more specifically the model, takes over longitudinal control, we speak of partial automation.
-The model takes over longitudinal control, and not lateral, as this type of driver assistance is well-known, under the name cruise control, and participants will not have to get used to it.
-The highest level of automation is when the vehicle is responsible for both lateral and longitudinal control, we call this full automation.

-The terminology used does differ from a well-known taxonomy of levels of automation as determined by a committee of the Society of Automotive Engineers (SAE) (ORAD committee, 2018).
-This includes monitoring of the vehicle and the environment under automated activity as a driver task and takes this into account when determining the level of automation.
-As we, for this project/experiment, assume that the model performs correctly, this supervision while relying on the vehicle for either or both types of control does not play a part in our definition, and is not even considered a task of the driver.
-The SAE would classify our definition of partial automation as Driver Assistance (level 1) and our definition of full automation as either Partial Driving Automation (level 2), Conditional Driving Automation (level 3), High Driving Automation (level 4), or Full Driving Automation (level 5) dependent on whether the driver can overrule the car's decisions, needs to supervise or has to be able/ready to intervene.

-Currently, we have implemented three different levels of automation:

-1. No automation, driver has full control.
-2. Partial automation in the form of cruise control: The driver can still steer the vehicle, but the speed is being controlled by the ACT-R model.
-3. Full automation, ACT-R controls both steering and speed.

 ## Assessments